15mm Ancients Suppliers - No Photos Version

 Eureka and AB Miniatures Figures

-- Eureka make a raneg of Almughavars (with a huge variety) alimited ranges of Abyssinians (some have muskets, so slightly later than Ancients but probably still OK), Hawaiians, Amazonian Indians (the infamous Tupi!), Samurai, Mound Builder Era North Americans.
+- Eureka make probably the definitive range of Almughavars (with a huge variety) a limited ranges of Abyssinians (some have muskets, so slightly later than Ancients but probably still OK), Hawaiians, Amazonian Indians (the infamous Tupi!), Samurai, Mound Builder Era North Americans, Nan Chao Chinese and Sumerians, all of which are top notch (and priced to match)

-- The (quite large - in fact getting towards 18mm) AB ranges cover Greek City States, Hellenistics, some highly regarded Sassanids, and Late Romans.
+- The (quite large - in fact getting towards 18mm) AB ranges also cover Greek City States, Hellenistics, some highly regarded Sassanids, and Late Romans and are of equal quality to the others.

 - Well put together site with pictures of unpainted minis for all ranges.
-They sell individual figures about AU 0.80 foot and AU 1.60 mounted.
+They are one of the few manufacturers to still offer to sell individual figures

 Stonewall Figures (formerly Warmodelling/Fantassin/Campaign Game Miniatures